 Joe Studwell’s book,’ How Asia Works’ gives a concise analysis of how the Asian miracle came about.
 How Japan, S. Korea, Taiwan, and China achieved rapid economic transformation.
 It also explains why some of their neighbors from the southeast: Philippines, Malaysia, Indonesia, and Thailand were unable to do the same.

 For a poor or fairly developed country trying to rise through the stages of economic development, Studwell has a formula.
 This formula comes in three steps.
-The first step is in equipping the agricultural sector.
+The first step is to equip the agricultural sector.
 This is done by restructuring the sector to highly labor-intensive household farming; enabled by a policy approach that gives everyone (whether poor or rich) the opportunity to access land for farming.
 This, accompanied by government subsidies and deliberate investments in agricultural infrastructure, raises the incentive for people to venture into agriculture -ensuring the use of all available labor in a given economy.
 As a result, the output is pushed to the highest possible levels enough to feed the entire local market and raise the exports.
 The outcome begets a surge in income.
 The surge raises savings.
 The savings are then used to finance industrial investment.

 The second step is to direct investment and entrepreneurs towards manufacturing.
 The government promotes accelerated technological upgrading in manufacturing through subsidies, conditioned on export performance.
 Local firms are cushioned and offered credit support to excel and become globally competitive.
 Those that do not perform are culled.